McConnell not ruling out witnesses in impeachment trial

 In a letter Monday to all Senators, Schumer argued that the circumstances in the Trump trial are different from that of Clinton, who was impeached after a lengthy independent counsel investigation in which witnesses had already testified numerous times under oath.
 Schumer rejected the Clinton model, saying waiting until after the presentations to decide on witnesses would “foreclose the possibility of obtaining such evidence because it will be too late.”

+But the White House believes Pelosi won’t be able to hold out much longer.

 “She will yield.
-There’s no way she can hold this position,” Marc Short, the chief of staff to Vice President Mike Pence, said Sunday.
+There’s no way she can hold this position,” Marc Short, the chief of staff to Vice President Mike Pence, told “Fox News Sunday.”
 “We think her case is going nowhere.’’

 The impasse between the Senate leaders leaves open the possibility of a protracted delay until the articles are delivered.